IBM/sls-open-source-projects/README.md

 -   Lab Services contacts:
     -   Guillaume Hoareau <mailto:guillaume_hoareau@fr.ibm.com>
 -   Programming language: Markdown
--   Platform: Linux on IBM Z
+-   Platform: Linux on IBM z
 -   Links:
     -   [GitHub](https://github.com/guikarai/PE-LinuxONE-1804LTS)

 -   **Description:**
-    Hands-On Lab about Pervasive Encryption for LinuxONE and Linux on IBM Z. A walkthrough for understanding how to encrypt data at speed and volume, at rest and in motion.
+    Hands-On Lab about Pervasive Encryption for LinuxONE and Linux on IBM z.
+A walkthrough for understanding how to encrypt data at speed and volume, at rest and in motion.

 ### IBM Spectrum Virtualize Check (SVCheck)